gXLg/self_/README.md

 I am not responsible for you and your actions.
 Of course, this source code can also be used for a normal bot.
 (Only the status part won't work well)

+License: ah, you may use it in any way, and even modify it and sell it.
+Only not claim it to be yours.